|

 - To take advantage of any bonuses or

-Most companies will accept any of the major cards
+Most wireless providers will accept any of the major cards

 (ex.
 Visa,